vlang/vab/README.md

 # Troubleshooting

-Android is a complex ecosystem - please consult our [FAQ](docs/FAQ.md) for answers to frequently asked questions.
+Android is a complex ecosystem that has differences between build hosts and tool versions - please consult our [FAQ](docs/FAQ.md) for answers to frequently asked questions.